 Consider Alternative Options

 Getting a debt consolidation loan is not the right move for everyone.
 If you’ve had a long-term issue with managing your debt, look into credit counseling programs.
 We generally advise individuals to avoid debt settlement programs.
 Beware of debt relief companies contacting you for seemingly simple ways to get out of debt.

-Debt settlement companies will negotiate with lenders on your behalf to lower the amount you owe.
-However, we recommend individuals negotiate with their creditors directly to avoid fees or hits to your credit score that using a company can bring.
+Debt settlement companies will negotiate with creditors on your behalf to lower the amount you owe.
+However, we recommend individuals negotiate with their creditors directly to avoid fees or hits to your credit score that using such a company can bring.
 Be aware that many debt settlement companies are outright scams.